masteredward/xavier-system/README.md

 ### Step 2: Xavier System Deployment

 1. Create a **AWS CloudFormation** stack by modifying one of the templates in the `cfn` directory. *Modify the default values* to customize the setup.
 The `stack-arm64.yaml` deploys a Graviton2 ARM64 `t4g.medium` Instance by default.
 The `stack-amd64.yaml` deploys an AMD x86 `t3a.medium` Instance by default.
-ARM instances are *slightly cheaper and faster* than it's x86 counterparts.
-I suggest you to use ARM instead of x86, unless you're using applications and packages that are unavailable for ARM.
+ARM instances are *slightly cheaper and faster* than it's x86 counterparts but doesn't support **Homebrew** properly.
+If you're not planning to use **Homebrew**, I suggest you to use ARM instead of x86, unless you're using applications and packages that are unavailable for ARM.

     ```console
-    aws cloudformation deploy --stack-name my-xavier-system --template-file stack-arm64.yaml --capabilities CAPABILITY_NAMED_IAM
+    aws cloudformation deploy --stack-name my-xavier-system --template-file stack-amd64.yaml --capabilities CAPABILITY_NAMED_IAM
     ```

 2. After the deploy is finished, you can retrieve the Xavier System instance ID to update the `InstanceId` variable for the functions.